 Read below for some great tips on reducing waste in your next DIY project.

-Planning ahead is the first step to dealing with home renovation waste responsibly.
+Planning is the first step to dealing with home renovation waste responsibly.
 Work with your builders or designers to include eco-friendly elements into your home.

 Keep the 3 R’s in mind with all your home renovation scraps – reduce, re-use, recycle.